 Cost Of Puppies: Expect to pay from $600 to $2000.

 The first Cavachon came from a mix of pure breed dogs, the Bichon Frise and the Cavalier King Charles Spaniel.
 The first Cavachon puppy was born in 1996 in Berryville, Virginia, USA.
-Since that time, this attractive little dog has become a firm favorite in many countries worldwide.
-The Major kennel clubs do not accept cross breeds.
+Since then, this attractive little dog has become a firm favourite in many countries worldwide.
+The Major kennel clubs do not accept crossbreeds.

 The Cavapoo is a mix of the Cavalier King Charles Spaniel and the miniature Poodle (this can also be the toy Poodle); the dog’s alternative name is the Cavoodle.

-First bred in Australia in the 1990s, then the United States is now being bred worldwide.
+First bred in Australia in the 1990s and then in the United States is now being bred worldwide.
 He doesn’t have a long history, but the parent breeds do, especially the Cavalier King Charles Spaniel; he can trace his ancestry back to Charles 11.

-Poodles also get to be the other half to a lot of different mixed breed dogs.
+Poodles also get to be the other half of many mixed breeds

 Hybrid Dogs Genetics